satkar2001/NoteTakerLFT/README.md

 # NoteTakerLFT

-A modern full-stack note-taking application that helps you capture, organize, and manage your thoughts with a clean and intuitive interface.
-Built with React, TypeScript, and Node.js, this app provides both online and offline note-taking capabilities.
+A minimal but feature-rich and elegant full-stack note-taking application that helps you create, organize, and manage your notes with a clean and intuitive interface.
+Built with React, TypeScript, and Node.js(Express).

 ## Live Demo